For many of us, we have to drive in areas where the air is less than fresh on a regular basis.

 - Captures odors as well as solid particles.

-- Continues to perform consistently even after multiple washes.
+- Performs consistently even after multiple washes.

 What We Don’t Like